pingcap/docs/reference/tiflash/maintain.md

 >
 > After you take the TiFlash node down, if the number of the remaining nodes in the TiFlash cluster is greater than or equal to the maximum replicas of all data tables, you can go directly to step 3.

-1. For a TiDB server, if the number of replicas of tables is greater than or equal to that of the remaining TiFlash nodes in the cluster, execute the following command:
+1. If the number of replicas of tables is greater than or equal to that of the remaining TiFlash nodes in the cluster, execute the following command on those tables in the TiDB client:

     {{< copyable "sql" >}}